 The success of the ARAG Group is based on the high quality of its products and the particular innovative strength of the Group.
 The high quality of its offerings is reflected in the many awards and seals of approval that it regularly receives from independent organizations.
-In its core legal insurance segment, ARAG has played a major role in shaping the German market through innovative products and services for more than 85 years, offering protection, support, and legal guidance to its customers.
+In its core legal insurance segment, ARAG has helped to shape the German market through innovative products and services for 90 years, offering protection, security, and legal guidance to customers and consumers.